cirosantilli/linux-cheat/net/apache.md

     AddHandler cgi-script .cgi .pl

-Permit cgi execution for scripts in this dir:
+Permit CGI execution for scripts in this dir:

     Options +ExecCGI
     </Location>